imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 (e.g., the dreaded
 [`NoSuchMethodError`](Troubleshooting#NoSuchMethodError_or_NoClassDefFoundError "wikilink")).

-To be certain, run {% include bc content="Help | Update..." %}, and
+To be certain, run {% include bc content='Help | Update...' %} , and
 click the "Advanced mode" button.
 Then verify the following View
 Options: